Competition and Antitrust

 Additionally, Sarah presented to a number of different audiences in 2017 including to the Law and Economics Association of New Zealand on 'Lessons Learned from Sky-Vodafone', and participating in a panel on the topic of drip pricing at the Commerce Commission's 'Competition Matters' Conference, as well as on wider professional development topics, such as the ADLSi's "Finding Your Way" webinar.

 Sarah is the only New Zealander ranked as a Star Individual in Competition and Antitrust by Chambers and Partners Asia-Pacific 2019, making her one of the highest ranked competition lawyers in the country.
 Additionally, Sarah was rated New Zealand Competition Lawyer of the Year by the International Law Office Client Choice Awards in both 2016 and 2018, and was also named the 2019 Global 100 'Competition and Regulatory Lawyer of the Year' in New Zealand.
 She was ranked as a market-leading lawyer in the 2019 Asialaw Profiles and Best Lawyers® 2020 listed her as a leading lawyer in Competition and Consumer Law and awarded Sarah 'Lawyer of the Year' for this category.
+Sarah is recognised as one of only two thought leaders for New Zealand in Who's Who Legal's Competition Thought Leaders 2020 publication.

 She has previously presented to a group of competition law agencies in the IPF, in association with ASEAN, on the subject of Regulator Cooperation between the ACCC and NZCC, and in the American Bar Association 'World of Monopolies' series on 'The Basics of Abuse of Dominance in Australia, Canada and New Zealand in 2013.